Neckar: River history

 The primal Neckar started off as an escarpment riverlet due to the slow rise of the Black Forest and the connected slow erosive retraction of the South German Scarplands.

 For a long time it flowed on the high plains of the different Gäu Plateaus created through the hard chalks of the Muschelkalk.
 At Horb the river was redirected to the northeast due to the rift structure of the so-called Swabian Lineament, which lies roughly parallel to the escarpment of the Swabian Jura.
 Following that the Neckar cut into the Muschelkalk plateau between Rottweil and Rottenburg as well as the younger Keuper and Jura layers in the northeast, and created narrow water gaps in the area of the morphologically hard chalks and sandstones.

 The river deepening was also caused by the further rise of the Black Forest as well as the retracting erosion of the attacking younger Neckar route.
 This younger Neckar route tapped the primal Neckar system at Plochingen (hence the Neckarknie), which flowed through the primal lone to the primal Danube.
 Another influence on this river area was the Schurwald, a dissected cuesta of the filder rift, working as a river guideline.

 Today's lower reaches used to be those of the primal Enz.
 Until, through the erosive retraction of a tributary of the primal Enz near Besigheim, the Neckar river network was tapped.
 That is how the Enz became a tributary of the Neckar.
 Another trace of the former north western extent of the Danube river network is the Eschach running from north west to south east, hence towards the primal Danube.
 With the retraction of the escarpment, it was tapped by a Neckar tributary and redirected by about 90° to the east.
 Considering river history, it was never a headstream of the Neckar.

 Until 2000 years ago the Neckar flowed through a pastureland in the Oberrheinische Tiefebene in a tangle of meanders, slings, old waters and cut of arms between the Rhine in the west and the foot of the Odenwald in the east until it finally entered the Rhine only north of Darmstadt at Trebur; roughly 50 km north of today's confluence in Mannheim.
 On large stretches you can still see it on aerial photos.

 In the 13th century, the confluence was south of Mannheim.
 A great flood changed the course of the Neckar in around 1275.
-Since then it enters the Rhine north of the city.
+Since then it has entered the Rhine north of the city.
 The last change here took place in connection with the straightening of the Rhine by the Friesenheimer breakthrough west of today's Friesenheimer Island.
 Previously the Neckar entered the Rhine in the area of today's industrial port of Mannheim.
 Its new riverbed was also the reason for the relocation of the Neckar.
 After the old Neckar was cut off in early 1869, it followed the path of the new Neckar breakthrough, which was finished by 1880.